 I’ve also included pictures of a WATERPROOF TEST I ran with my own pair of Doc Martens (highlighted in yellow midway through the article).

-I have researched countless Reddit posts and read through hundred of customer reviews, as well as wearing Doc Martens myself for over 10 years and being a long-time fan of the brand.
-I’ll be giving my personal review of how well Doc Martens fare when exposed to water, and relaying all of the info I have collected online, so you don’t have to wear them yourself to find out!
+I have been wearing Doc Martens myself for over 10 years I’ll be giving my personal review of how well Doc Martens fare when exposed to water, and relaying all of the info I have, so you don’t have to wear them yourself to find out!